 MariaDB server is one of the most popular and open-source relational database servers in the world.
-It is a backward-compatible, and replacement for MySQL.
-In this guide, you will learn how to install the MariaDB server on Ubuntu 20.04.
+It is backward-compatible and a replacement for MySQL.
+In this guide, you will learn how to install the MariaDB server on Ubuntu 20.04 or later.

 > sudo apt install mariadb-server